Stuck Like Glue

-"Stuck Like Glue" is a song co-written and recorded by American country music duo Sugarland.
-It was released July 26, 2010 as the first single from their album The Incredible Machine, released October 19, 2010.
+"Stuck Like Glue" is a song by American country music duo Sugarland.
+Written by Jennifer Nettles, Kristian Bush, Kevin Griffin and Shy Carter, it was released on July 26, 2010 as the first single from Sugarland's album The Incredible Machine, released October 19, 2010.
 "Stuck Like Glue" debuted at number 44 on the U.S. Billboard Hot Country Songs chart for the week of August 7, 2010, and debuted at #20 on the Billboard Hot 100 the following week.
 It went on to sell 2,629,000 digital copies by May 2013.
-The song was written by Jennifer Nettles, Kristian Bush, Kevin Griffin and Shy Carter.

 Content

 The song is in the key of D-flat major, using a main pattern of D♭5-A♭5-G♭sus2 on the verses.
 The narrator sings that she and her lover are "stuck like glue".

 Some stations have edited out the song's reggae bridge and/or a portion near the end in which Nettles' backing vocals are Auto-Tuned.